 THERE ARE two categories of exercise: Strength

-training and aerobic (or cardio) exercise.
+training and cardio (or aerobic) exercise.
 Strength training

 aims at increasing the strength of skeletal muscles.
-Aerobic
+Cardio aims

-exercise aims at increasing the strength of the heart and the
+at increasing the strength of the heart and the health and vigor

 and can include running, eliptical machines, swimming, biking,